-SIAM KOKEN LTD. (hereinafter referred to as "SIAM KOKEN"), which was established in Thailand as a production subsidiary, continues to steadily manufacture masks and contributes to the Group's profit growth.
-However, should unpredicted events occur due to political and social circumstances or legal restrictions relating to Thailand or due to trends in foreign exchange rates, etc., or otherwise if a natural disaster strikes or an infectious disease spreads, such events could have an impact on the Group's business performance.
+SIAM KOKEN LTD., which was established in Thailand as a production subsidiary, continues to steadily manufacture masks and contributes to the Group's profit growth.
+However, should unpredicted events occur due to political and social circumstances or legal restrictions in Thailand or due to trends in foreign exchange rates, etc., or otherwise if a natural disaster strikes or an infectious disease spreads, such events could have an impact on the Group's business performance.

-SIAM KOKEN had exported all the disposable dust masks (including N95 masks) produced by SIAM KOKEN to Japan, but with the outbreak of COVID-19, the Thai government took measures to stop those exports (the measures were later lifted).
+SIAM KOKEN LTD. had exported all the disposable dust masks (including N95 masks) produced by SIAM KOKEN to Japan, but with the outbreak of COVID-19, the Thai government took measures to stop those exports (the measures were later lifted) in 2020.
 If similar export restrictions are again enacted due to the outbreak of an infectious disease, it could have an impact on the Group's business performance.

-Furthermore, in response to increased demand for anti-infection masks and these risks in overseas production, in the current fiscal year, the Group worked to increase our domestic production facilities for disposable dust masks and to expand our total production volume.
+Furthermore, in response to increased demand for anti-infection masks and these risks in overseas production, in the previous and current fiscal years, the Group worked to increase our domestic production facilities for disposable dust masks and to expand our total production volume.

-(10) Risks related to the spread of COVID-19
+(10) Effect of COVID-19 on business performance

-The spread of COVID-19 affected the Group's business performance in the current fiscal year.
+The spread of COVID-19 affected the Group's business performance in the previous and current fiscal years.
 In the mask-related business segment, while demand for anti-infection N95 masks for medical facilities exploded, we saw a reduced volume of orders for industrial masks from some industries as operating ratios declined in the manufacturing sector, our main customers.
 If infections do not subside and continue over the long term, it could affect the Group's business performance from the next fiscal year onward.

-As countermeasures against these risks, the Group will continue to take measures to respond to future trends in COVID-19 in the mask-related business segment, and to pursue further business development to make both "KOACH" an open clean zone creator and "Kagaminaishi II G" an endoscope washer-disinfector with an automatic brushing function in other business segment, our second and third business pillars respectively.
+As countermeasures against these risks, the Group will continue to take measures to respond to future trends in COVID-19 in the mask-related business segment, and to pursue further business development to make both "KOACH" an open clean zone creator and "Kagami-Naishi II G" an endoscope washer-disinfector with an automatic brushing function in other business segment, our second and third business pillars respectively.